Santa Rosa Junior College opens new theater season on the road

 May 8-10 — “Spring Dance Concert 2020,” Burbank Auditorium, Santa Rosa Junior College

-If there’s one thing that theater people know, it’s how to adapt to all the unexpected little surprises that can arise while they’re trying to put a live stage show.
+If there’s one thing that theater people know, it’s how to adapt to all the unexpected little surprises that can arise while they’re trying to put on a live stage show.

-So, while 2019-2020 season to be presented by the Theatre Arts Department at Santa Rosa Junior College won’t look like exactly like what its planners had in mind, the shows definitely will go on, starting with the opening of the first of five productions, “The Good Doctor,” on Friday, Oct.
+So, while 2019-2020 season to be presented by the Theatre Arts Department at Santa Rosa Junior College may not look like exactly like what its planners had in mind, the shows definitely will go on, starting with the opening of the first of five productions, “The Good Doctor,” on Friday, Oct.
 4.

 The thespians have had to deal with some changes in venue, because the $30 million renovation of the college’s Burbank Auditorium, under way for 19 months and originally scheduled for completion last May, has met with construction delays and won’t be complete until next spring.